Six of the Coolest Winter Activities to Experience in Moreton Bay

 With little to no light pollution, there are plenty of epic spots across Moreton Bay where you can see the night sky lit up by billions of stars.

-It is universally known that stargazing is one of the most romantic and inexpensive date ideas for couples, so if you’re looking to make your partner’s eyes twinkle, you have come to the right place.
+Stargazing is a classic, romantic and inexpensive date idea for couples, so if you're looking to make your partner's eyes twinkle, you have come to the right place.

-Some of the best locations for starry-eyed lovers include Settlement Cove Park in Redcliffe, Poverty Creek on Bribie Island, Dahmongah Lookout Park at Mount Mee and Running Creek Parklands in Highvale.
+Some of the best locations include Settlement Cove Park in Redcliffe, Poverty Creek on Bribie Island, Dahmongah Lookout Park at Mount Mee and Running Creek Parklands in Highvale.

 We hope that you enjoy your time in our wonderful Moreton Bay Region.